Paul Rieckhoff: Awards, honors, and affiliations

-In 2013, Rieckhoff was named to The Verge: 50: "people that changed our lives" alongside leaders like Jeff Bezos, Elon Musk and Marissa Mayer.
+In 2013, Rieckhoff was named to "The Verge 50" list of "people that changed our lives" alongside leaders like Jeff Bezos, Elon Musk and Marissa Mayer.

 Rieckhoff was awarded an honorary Doctor of Humane Letters by Amherst College in 2013.

 In 2016, Rieckhoff was elected to the New York State Senate Veteran's Hall of Fame for distinguishing himself both in military and civilian life.